Grace Helbig: Personal life

 Helbig began a relationship with fellow YouTube personality Elliott Morgan in January 2019.
-On February 28, 2021, Helbig announced via Instagram that she and Morgan are engaged.
-The couple married on October 1, 2022 in Las Vegas and announced it via Instagram the next day.
+On February 28, 2021, Helbig announced via Instagram that she and Morgan were engaged.
+The couple married on October 1, 2022, in Las Vegas and announced it via Instagram the next day.

+On July 3, 2023, Helbig announced that she had been diagnosed with triple-positive breast cancer.
+She said it was "super treatable and highly beatable", and said she would undergo chemotherapy, surgery, and hormone therapy.

 Awards and nominations

 Helbig has received various accolades in recognition of her web videos and comedic content, including the following: